 406 employed geo-techniques such as geo-referencing, digitizing, database creation, feature class 407 delineation and cartographic generalization and presentation (composition) of the campus 408 map.
 409 This study revealed three (3) roads classes and eight (8) landuse categories on the campus.
-410 ly also shows that buildings and facilities on the campus are located majorly in the 411 North-w estern corner of the University.
+410 The study also shows that buildings and facilities on the campus are located majorly in the 411 North-we estern corner of the University.
 412 Map serves as visual representation of the earth surface and can therefore be regarded as the 413 most effective means of depicting features and their location on the earth surface, the 414 importance of a map cannot be overemphasized considering the fact that maps guide and give 415 direction to people especially when they are visiting such areas for the first time.
-416 This wo rk has produced the campus guide of the Taraba State University using satellite 417 image acquired from Google earth (High Resolution) and analyzed it using ArcGIS 10.3 to 418 produce results.
+416 This work has produced the campus guide of the Taraba State University using satellite 417 image acquired from Google earth (High Resolution) and analyzed it using ArcGIS 10.3 to 418 produce results.
 The map shows the extent of the university covering a land mass of about 419 238 Hectares (Google earth delineation, 2016).
 Based on the outcome of the study, the 420 following recommendations are made; 421 i.
 The University Authority should consider establishing a GIS/ Remote Sensing 422 Department to produce more projects of this capacity.
 423 ii.
 There is a need to extend development (buildings and roads) to other corners of 424 the university to ensure equal development across the university landmass 425 iii.
 A large portrait of the Campus guide should be produced and placed at strategic 426 locations to aid navigation for students, staff and commuters within the University 427 iv.
 The study also recommends that satellite and remote sensing technology should be 428 used to monitor the development on the campus so as to enable the update of the 429 campus guide over time.
-430 431 432 Referen ces 433 434 Abbas, I.I., Adamu, Y.A., and Ukoje, J.A.
+430 431 432 References 433 434 Abbas II Adamu V A and Illicoia I A (2000) Street manning using nametals and date 434 435 Abbas, I.I., Adamu, Y.A., and Ukoje, J.A.
 (2009).
-Street mapping using remotely sensed data 435 436 and GIS technique.
-Research journal of Applied Sciences, Engineering and Technology vol 2 191-192
+Street mapping using remotely sensed data and GIS technique.
+Research journal of Applied Sciences, Engineering and 436 Technology vol. 2 191-192.